marcomaggi/cre2/README.md

 to  backtracking regular  expression engines  like those  used in  PCRE, Perl, and Python.

-  This distribution makes  use of the GNU Autotools.
-The  last time the maintainer updated  this paragraph,  he had tested  this package  with a checkout of re2 on Apr 11, 2017.
+  This  distribution  makes use  of  the  GNU  Autotools; it  relies  on `pkg-config`  to  find the  installed  re2  library  The last  time  the maintainer updated  this paragraph,  he had tested  this package  with a checkout of re2 on Apr 11, 2017.

 ## License

-Copyright (c) 2012, 2013, 2015-2017 Marco Maggi <marco.maggi-ipsu@poste.it><br/>
+Copyright (c) 2012, 2013, 2015-2017, 2019 Marco Maggi <marco.maggi-ipsu@poste.it><br/>
 Copyright (c) 2011 Keegan McAllister<br/>
 All rights reserved.